pragmatrix/FSharp.Support/README.md

 # F# compiler services support code

-This repository contains some F# compiler services based support code that I am using in the LivePipes project.
+This repository contains support code that uses the F# compiler services.
 Feel free to use it and throwing PRs at it.

 ## What's in here?

 ### Signature Comparer (SignatureComparer.fs)

 A signature comparer that compares F# assembly signatures based on the typed AST API.
-This is used in the LivePipes project for supporting an incremental compilation strategy.

 ### FSharpProjectOptions wrapper (ProjectOptions.fs)